thelastpickle/cassandra-medusa/README.md

 ; Size over which S3 uploads will be using the awscli with multi part uploads.
 Defaults to 100MB. multi_part_upload_threshold = 104857600

+; in the case awscli binaryis not located in the default python path  i.e venv supply the path to binary if the string 'dynamic'
+; is supplied medusa will attempt to the location awscli binary find by looping through directories ;aws_cli_path=/path/to/awsclibinary/aws

 [monitoring]
 ;monitoring_provider = <Provider used for sending metrics.
 Currently either of "ffwd" or "local">